sehrope/dokku-logging-supervisord/README.md

     dokku scale myapp web=1 worker=6

 This will generate a new `SCALE` file, rebuild, and then deploy the app.
-Currently scaling is part of the app build itself so scaling will run an entire build again.
+An app rebuild will __not__ happen.
+It will just kill and restart your application.

+Adding the `SCALE` file is done by copying it into the container.
+This adds another layer to the container's AUFS.
+As there is a max number of layers you may need to occasionally run a rebuild (try `dokku rebuild myapp`) to rebase the container.

 ## TODO

 * Better handle log file rotation
 * Add date/time to log output
+* Have the application runner see the scale file on the host so we don't have to copy it (volume mount?)

 ## Thanks